BillzGitHub/hello-world/README.md

 # hello-world
-This is my first supposito...
-I mean repository
+This is my first repository

 Hi!